myclues/design-patterns/README.md

 ## Avoiding the "namespace" antipattern

-A popular antipattern is to collect somewhat-related functions into a namespace or file named something generic like `FooUtils.ts`.
+A popular antipattern is to collect somewhat-related functions into a namespace or file named something generic like `FooUtils.ts` or `FooFunctions.ts`.
 They tend to be utility functions that take some standalone input and give some standalone output.

+These often become catch-alls for a random assortment of functions.
+It can be tempting to just throw functions into a `MyUtils.ts` instead of taking the time to really consider how to structure a feature, which can pile on massive tech debt over time.

+[DayJS](https://day.js.org/) is an example of a good way to design this library.
+It could have been a collection of `DateUtils` functions that all have something to do with dates.
+However, it is designed to wrap native `Date` objects, and provide a standard way to work with them (`Decorator` or `Proxy` pattern).

-### When might this be good
+### When might a namespace be good?

 Sometimes there are generic methods that should be collected together, and are fairly limited in scope, so it's less likely to take on too much tech debt.
 Some examples include:

-- StringUtils - maybe has methods for formatting dates, capitalization, camel-casing, etc.
+- "StringUtils" - maybe has methods for formatting dates, capitalization, camel-casing, etc.  This could also be designed as a wrapper, like DayJS.
+A likely reason for not doing so is `string` is simple native type so working directly with it is fairly straightforward, whereas `Date` is more complex and has more edge cases to account for.
 - [Lodash.js](https://lodash.com/) - is a popular collection of various functions and sort of fits.
 It would be more apparent if it were split into `lodash/CollectionUtils.ts` and `lodash/ArrayUtils.ts`, etc.

-### So why is this bad?

-These often become catch-alls for a random assortment of functions.
-It can be tempting to just throw functions into a `MyUtils.ts` instead of taking the time to really consider how to structure a feature, which can pile on massive tech debt over time.

-[DayJS](https://day.js.org/) is an example of a better way to design this library.
-It could have been a collection of `DateUtils` functions that all have something to do with dates.
-However, it is designed to wrap native `Date` objects, and provide a standard way to work with them (`Decorator` or `Proxy` pattern).

 ## Creational patterns